Shin Megami Tensei: Strange Journey: Reception

+Famitsu described the world design as "unique", and Andersonpraised the soundtrack as fitting with the new setting and noted the detailed environmental design and sprite animations.
+Kollar praised the demon designs and described the soundtrack as "excellent" while faulting the dungeon visual designs.
+Onyett praised the demon designs while faulting the environments, and felt that the soundtrack while good was overused to compsensate for other presentational shortcomings.
+Anderson also praised the soundtrack as fitting with the new setting and praised the detailed environmental design and sprite animations.
+Edwards noted a lack of distinct environmental design, and felt its production values fell behind the recently-released Infinite Space when comparing its 3D dungeons to the 2D sprite art.

-Speaking of the gameplay, Fitch called it a combination of "classically engrossing MegaTen and Etrian Odyssey", noting that the "same sense of exploration's still there, but there's also a meatier plot pulling you along".
-Kemps called the dungeon exploration "exciting", but found the lack of help with demon fusion detracted from the experience.
-Edwards was generally positive about the battle system, which he called "an easy-to-understand, turn-based set-up".
-Anderson found the gameplay dated, particularly citing the dungeon design and negotiation system, citing the former as being too repetitive to be interesting.
+Speaking of the gameplay, Famitsu praised it as well balanced, positively noting the tutorials and fusion mechanics.
+Fitch called it a combination of "classically engrossing MegaTen and Etrian Odyssey", praising the exploration and dungeon design.
+Kemps called the dungeon exploration exciting, but found the lack of help with demon fusion detracted from the experience.
+Edwards was also generally positive about the battle system, highlighting its ease of understanding for players.
 Onyett called the combat "standard", but praised the demon fusion and negotiation mechanics.
 Kollar said that the Demon Co-op attack system made the game more approachable than previous Shin Megami Tensei series, but found that exploration could become tedious.
+Anderson found the gameplay dated, particularly citing the dungeon design and negotiation system, citing the former as being too repetitive to be interesting.